dasch-swiss/dsp-metadata-gui/docs/dataset.md

 ## Language

-The language the dataset is primarily made up of.
+The language the dataset is primarily written in.
 (Mandatory.
 Can have multiple values.)